 Recognized as one of the Legislature’s leaders on educational issues, Andy was selected to serve on the special McCleary Committee, convened in the Fall of 2015 to help the state comply with its constitutional obligation to fully fund basic education.

 Prior to being elected to the Senate, Andy served one term in the Washington State House of Representatives where, in his capacity as vice chair of the House Transportation Committee, he played an integral role in the crafting of the bi-partisan transportation budget that created more than 43,000 jobs across the state.

-Andy led the charge on a state-wide environmental priority that helped improve water quality in the Spokane River.
+In his very first year in the Legislature, Andy led the charge on a state-wide environmental priority that helped improve water quality in the Spokane River.
 He was the prime sponsor of HB 1489, which eliminates unnecessary phosphorous in lawn fertilizer, reducing toxic algae blooms and making waterways across the state safer for people, wildlife, and pets.

-In addition to his work as a Legislator, Andy is the co-owner and former President & General Manager of the Spokane Indians Baseball Team.
+In addition to his work as a Senator, Andy is the co-owner and former President & General Manager of the Spokane Indians Baseball Team.
 Andy has led the Indians since 1992, and under his leadership the Spokane Indians organization has earned a reputation for outstanding customer service, community involvement and business excellence.
 Andy continues to play an active management and ownership role with the Indians as well as with Brett Sports & Entertainment.

+Andy graduated cum laude with a degree in government from Georgetown University in Washington, DC.
 An active runner and triathlete, Andy completed the Coeur d’Alene Ironman Triathlon in 2004.